Egyptian Media Production City

-Egyptian Media Production City Co SAE (EMPC) is an information and media complex located near Cairo in Egypt.
+Egyptian Media Production City Co SAE (EMPC) is an information and media complex located in the city of 6th of October City in the Giza Governorate of Egypt.
 It is listed on the Egyptian Exchange, though most of its shares are owned by the Government of Egypt through the National Media Authority as well as other state-owned enterprises (SOEs).
 It covers an area of about 35 million square meters (more than 600 feddans).

 History

 Construction of the project began in 1992.
 Phase I was completed in the same year.
 Then President Hosni Mubarak laid the foundation stone for EMPC Phase II on 29 May 1994.

-President Mubarak inaugurated Phase II in June 1996.
+Phase II was inaugurated in June 1996.
 The EMPC was launched in 2000.
-The Pharaonic city: (Tel El Amarna), simulates the ancient capital of the Egyptian Pharaoh Akhenaten.
+The Pharaonic city: (Tel El Amarna), simulates the ancient Egyptian capital of the Egyptian Pharaoh Akhenaten.
 Architectural designs, drawings, specifications and construction were completed under the supervision of an archaeologist.
 The city comprises about 40 simulated statues of Akhenaten and Nefertiti.
 The Islamic Village: is built over an area of 60,000 m^{2}.
-The architectural style of the village buildings belongs mainly to the Fatimid and Mameluke periods, in addition to other styles.
+The architectural style of the village buildings belongs mainly to the Fatimid and Mameluk periods, in addition to other styles.
 The village was designed by specialists in Islamic Architecture.
-Magic Land (Children's village), covers an area of 15,000 m^{2}, within the Integrated Activity Area.
-A 230 m. long entrance gate (Egypt's Gate) was built showing models of most renowned tourist attractions and monuments of Egypt, such as Pharaonic temples, Bibliotic of Alexandria, Giza Pyramids, citadels and fortresses, Saladin's Citadel etc.....
+Magic Land (Children's village).
+An entrance gate (Egypt's Gate) was built showing models of most renowned tourist attractions and monuments of Egypt, such as Egyptian temples, Bibliotic of Alexandria, Giza Pyramids, citadels and fortresses, and Cairo Citadel.
 This area also contains the Magic Land, and the Dino Jungle, with life-size models of pre-historic monsters such as electronically animated dinosaurs, moving amidst audio-visual effects, as well as the ancient ape-man and birds.

-Underwater film shooting area.
-The Dolphin area contains a pool, where dolphin and water ballet shows are performed as well as an Amphitheatre to accommodate 1.300 spectators.
-Included also is an air-conditioned, multi-purpose indoor shooting facility, the largest in the world.
-Built on an area of 5,000 square meres, to shoot children programs', the facility comprises a mini-theatre beside children's games including 105 individual-player and 14 collective games.
-The facilities are sub-divided into Western European, oriental-style areas, as well as children's competition areas and public places for outdoor shooting.
+The city also contains an underwater film shooting area and a dolphin area contains a pool, where dolphin and water ballet shows are performed.
+The city's facilities are sub-divided into Western European, oriental-style areas, as well as children's competition areas and public places for outdoor shooting.